 Portfolio's management, may change investment strategies or policies in the interest of shareholders without a shareholder vote, unless those strategies or policies are designated as fundamental.

 Market Exposure

-The Portfolio invests primarily in common stocks of U.S. companies.
+The Portfolio invests mainly in common stocks of non-U.S. companies that are considered to have above-average potential for growth.